 Despite the fact that so many people have taken up droning and how regulated it has become, aerial footage is still one of the most sought after shot types.
 So, I sat down with Ilja Maran, a highly experienced droner and founder of the L.A.-based filmmakers collective Fine Print Films, to talk about what it takes to get a good aerial shot and how to navigate your drone in today’s saturated world of droning.

-You can see some of Ilja’s stunning aerial footage on Artgrid here.
+You can see some of Ilja’s stunning aerial footage here.

 From Hi-8 to Mavic

 Ilja Maran: I started making skate videos back in the day with my friends.
 Ever since I was a teenager, I’ve always been inspired by the art form and movements of skateboarding.
 I happened to be the first dude in the crew to pick up the Hi-8 “Dad Cam” and start documenting the tricks.
 Fast forward a few years, and I’m graduating from film studies at Long Beach State and actually starting to take the craft seriously.
 Nowadays, I’m still shooting athletic movements for Nike and the like.

 A: How did you get into droning?

 IM: I first got into droning because my very close friend Nathan Sacharow was working on a documentary about public transportation in L.A. and needed a cam-op.
 We tag-teamed a lot of shoots together, him as an FAA-Licensed pilot and me as the cam-op hitting the record button and doing all the pans and tilts on camera.
 After my first drone session, I was totally sold on it.
 It was like a big boy toy; it felt like a total life hack.
 Getting these amazing perspectives and cinematic shots while a camera on wings does all the heavy lifting.
 This was quite a few years ago before the Inspire and Mavic drones ruled the skies, so we were able to get some pretty dope shots in some locations that are today totally un-drone-able.